mlinpl/mlinpl-jekyll-theme/mlss-registration.md

 ---

+## Registration process in short

+1) Submit your extended abstract: <a href="https://openreview.net/group?id=MLinPL.org/2023/MLSS" class="btn btn-default btn-lg"><i class="fa-solid fa-file-pdf"></i> <span class="network-name">Openreview</span></a>

+2) Submit your personal information: <a href="https://forms.office.com/e/zR57si49sE" class="btn btn-default btn-lg"><i class="fa-solid fa-table-list"></i> <span class="network-name">Application form</span></a>

+All the information about the registration process and how to prepare your submission can be found below on this page.

+---

 ## Application instructions

 The application process closes on April 8th 2023 11:59pm AOE (Anywhere on Earth).
-Please read the information below and fill in the form linked to at the bottom of this page.
+Please read the information below and fill in the forms linked on this page.
 Remember that the registration process includes a required extended abstract submission, so get started well ahead of time.
 If this page doesn’t include all the information you need, please send your questions to [{{ site.email }}](mailto:{{ site.email }}), we will answer as soon as possible and add the missing information to the Frequently Asked Question section at the bottom of this page.
 The application process for MLSS^S is based on the one from the EEML summer school [https://eeml.eu](https://eeml.eu/).
 We kindly thank the organizers of EEML for sharing their expertise with us.